Suggested links

 What Is Anger Management?

-Anger management is a psycho-therapeutic program used to help individuals reduce both the emotional and physiological effects anger causes.
+Anger management is a therapeutic program used to help individuals reduce both the emotional and physical effects anger causes.

 5 Helpful Anger Management Techniques